BarbaraMMCS/navigation-uav-ros/README.md

-# Project : Localization and detection of landmarks for supporting UAV navigation
+# Project: Localization and detection of landmarks for supporting UAV navigation

 Bachelor semester project 2 : part I